Altaf-10/Hive-Mind/README.md

 ### Homepage
-This is the Start of the Game.The Central theme revolves around a boy Communicating with his future self through the Computer.The theme is About the AI taking over the World in Future and he is the One going to stop it.
+This is the Start of the Game.The ***Central Theme*** revolves around a boy Communicating with his future self through the Computer.The theme is About the ***AI taking over the World in Future and he is the One going to stop it***.

 ![Introduction](https://user-images.githubusercontent.com/112609866/232887363-58e093c5-f889-48c2-8eae-993bfa46cc9d.png)